v-eraw/remindu/README.md

 add reminders

 reminders can be marked done, not done, or deferred (by 5, 15, 30 minutes, 1, 3, 7, days, 1, 2, 3, months)
+  - this might be tricker to do, could have it scrape notes/comments?

 notes can be added and reviewed later in a reminder details page